einGlasRotwein/advent_of_code_2022/README.md

     for a fancy animation later.

 [^4]: How long does it take to render that beast, you wonder?
 It takes
     “cleaning a small bathroom thoroughly” minutes.

+[^5]: How long does it take to render that beast, you wonder?
+It takes
+    “cleaning a small bathroom thoroughly” minutes.